Ff00ff/mammoth/README.md

 _It's a best practice to place your tables in `src/tables` instead of directly in `src/db.ts`._

-`db migrations generate` should read your tables in `src/tables`, read your migrations and generate a new migration based on the changes between them.
+`mammoth migrations generate` should read your tables in `src/tables`, read your migrations and generate a new migration based on the changes between them.

 ### Raw queries